KomodoPlatform/Documentation.rst.old/docs/source/cc/contracts/dice/rpc/diceinfo.rst

 Dice Info
 =========

-Displays informationa about the specific Dice Contract using ``fundingtxid``.
+Displays information about the specific Dice Contract using ``fundingtxid``.
 Use ``dicelist`` to get a list of tx hashes that you can use here.

 Usage:
 ------